Celina Szymanowska: Biography

-Celina Szymanowska, was the daughter pianist and composer Maria Szymanowska and Józef Szymanowski.
-She was the half sister of painter Zofia Szymanowska-Lenartowicz, who lived with Celina and painted many portraits of the Mickiewicz family in her later life.
+Celina's mother was Maria Szymanowska, a composer and pianist, and her father was Józef Szymanowski.
+She was the half-sister of painter Zofia Szymanowska-Lenartowicz, who lived with Celina and painted many portraits of the Mickiewicz family in her later life.

-Szymanowska married poet Adam Mickiewicz in Paris on 22 July 1834, he was fourteen years older than her.
-The couple had six children: daughters Maria and Helena; and four sons, Władysław Mickiewicz (1838–1926), Józef Mickiewicz (1850–1938), Aleksander Mickiewicz, and Jan Mickiewicz.
+Szymanowska married poet Adam Mickiewicz in Paris on 22 July 1834; he was fourteen years older than her.
+The couple had six children: daughters Maria and Helena, and sons Władysław (1838–1926), Józef (1850–1938), Aleksander, and Jan.

-Celina roused the dislike of other Polish émigrés, including the Romantic poet Zygmunt Krasiński.
+Celina was disliked by many notable Polish émigrés, including the Romantic poet Zygmunt Krasiński.
 She was accused of extravagance, poor cooking skills, a desire to dominate her husband, and mental instability.
-In 1838 Celina declared herself a prophet, an incarnation of the Mother of God, and redeemer of Poland, of Polish émigrés and of the Jews.
+In 1838 Celina declared herself a prophet, an incarnation of the Mother of God, and redeemer of Poland, Polish émigrés and Jews.
 She also claimed to possess a power to heal, which she said she had successfully applied to the gravely ill Adolf Zaleski.

-For a time, Adam Mickiewicz cared for his wife himself; but marital discord and Celina's mental illness drove him to attempt suicide on 17 or 18 December 1838 by jumping out a window.

-When he found that Celina's mental state was getting worse, Mickiewicz had her committed to a mental hospital at Vanves, where she underwent sleep deprivation, cold-water and mental-shock therapies.

-Celina was freed from the hospital by Andrzej Towiański, who claimed to have miraculously cured her.
-She believed his assurances that she had regained her mental health, and to the end of her life she remained under his influence and that of the Circle of God's Cause (Koło Sprawy Bożej).
+For some time, Adam Mickiewicz cared for his wife himself.
+However, marital discord and Celina's mental illness drove him to attempt suicide on 17 or 18 December 1838 by jumping out a window.
+When he found Celina's mental state worsening, Mickiewicz had her admitted to a mental hospital in Vanves, Paris, where she underwent sleep deprivation, cold-water and mental-shock therapies.
+Celina was discharged from the hospital by Andrzej Towiański, who claimed to have "miraculously cured her".
+He assured her that she had regained her mental health, and she remained under his influence and that of the Circle of God's Cause (Koło Sprawy Bożej) until her death.

 Death

 Upon her death in 1855, she was interred at Paris' Père-Lachaise Cemetery.
-Exhumed, her remains were transferred to Les Champeaux Cemetery at Montmorency.
-The Mickiewicz family tomb exists there to the present day.
+Exhumed, her remains were transferred to the Les Champeaux Cemetery in Montmorency.
+The Mickiewicz family tomb has laid there ever since.

-After Celina's death and the outbreak of the Crimean War in 1855, Adam Mickiewicz left his under-age children in Paris and went to Istanbul, Turkey, to organize legions to fight for Poland's independence from the Russian Empire.
-At Istanbul, he contracted cholera and died.